underscoreio/underscoreio/src/html/_jobs/2015-05-20-guardian-discussion.md

 <!-- break -->

-The Discussion team is looking for excellent and passionate server-side engineers to join us and work on a whole host of services we are building to support commenting, user preferences, content recommendation and other personalisation services.
+The Guardian's Discussion team is looking for excellent and passionate server-side engineers to join us and work on a whole host of services we are building to support commenting, user preferences, content recommendation and other personalisation services.
 "The Discussion team is looking for excellent and passionate server-side engineers to join us and work on a whole host of services we are building to support commenting, user preferences, content recommendation and other personalisation services.

 We're a small team, we make decisions collectively and we are keen on building robust, scalable APIs to enable new features for our clients (the Guardian website, Guardian mobile apps and so on).
 We also want to share and promote best-practice here across the department, and build tools and libraries to help with this.
 Our [ELK-stack](https://github.com/guardian/elk-stack/) is just one example of this.

 ‘We are working on a wide range of products.
 Currently we are creating a new Avatar service and are about to start building various APIs for personalisation, including user history, user preferences and content recommendations.

 Things we care about:
-* Informed decision-making
+- Informed decision-making
-* Understanding our user's needs
+- Understanding our user's needs
-* High Availability
+- High Availability
-* Scalable Design
+- Scalable Design
-* Quality Code
+- Quality Code

 So if you're interested in building the next generation of APIs at the Guardian  get in touch.